svgpp/svgpp/doc/sphinx/error.rst

 Default Error Handling
 ----------------------------

-Default ``policy::error::raise_exception`` uses transporting of arbitrary data to the catch site feature of Boost.Exception.
+Default ``policy::error::raise_exception`` uses Boost.Exception for transporting arbitrary data to the catch site.

 ``boost::error_info`` uses tags ``tag::error_info::xml_element`` and ``tag::error_info::xml_attribute``
-to pass information about place in SVG document where error occured alongside with exception object.
+to pass information about place in SVG document where error occured alongside with the exception object.
 Value type depends on XML parser and *XML Policy* used.

 Example of SVG++ exception handling when RapidXML NS parser is used::